-The Project is partitioned into 3 phases for assessment purposes including: Project Concept Planning (due Week 4), Project Management Planning (due Week 7) and the final Project File which includes: Project Plan and Design File (due week 12).
+The Project is partitioned into 3 phases for assessment purposes including: Project Concept Planning (due Week 4), Draft Individual Alternate Designs and Project Management Planning (due Week 7) and the final Project File which includes: Project Plan, Design File and all customer deliverables (due week 12).
 The sections will be submitted both as a softcopy and as a hardcopy at the beginning of the project tutorial class in the week due.